mckelvey/instagram-node-lib/README.md

 In addition to the above subscription methods within tags, locations and media, you can also interact with any subscription directly with the methods below.
 As with the others, it will be helpful to review the [Instagram API docs](http://instagram.com/developer/realtime/) for additional information.

+Be sure to include a GET route/method for the callback handshake at the `callback_url` that can handle the setup.
+This library includes a handshake method (based on Express), to which you can provide the request, the response and a complete method that will act upon the `verify_token` should you provide it.

+    app.get('/subscribe', function(request, response){
+      Instagram.subscriptions.handshake(request, response);
+    });

 #### Subscribe

 The subscription request differs here in that it will not know what kind of object (tag, location, geography) to which you want to subscribe, so be sure to specify it.
 A `callback_url` is required when subscribing if not specified globally, and you may also provide a `verify_token` if you want to keep track of which subscription is coming back.